shubhgaur2805/Web-Crawler-Project/README.md

     N/A

 ## What would you improve if given more days
-    If more days are given I would improve the efficency of code and also add a feature from which categroies at  which page data user want in database
+    If more days are given: -
+   - I would improve the efficency of code
+   - Add a feature user can select data from perticular page of category and able to store in DB
+   - Fix the JSON error which occur rarely